acoli-repo/AURIS/guidelines/archive/discourse.2023-11-17.md

 #### Causal

-In a `CAUSAL` relation, the `Reason` provides a reason, explanation or justification for the `Result` to come about or occur, but not in a conditional relation. (cf. ISO 24617-8 CAUSE, Bunt & Prasad 2016; Webber et al. 2019a, p.19)
+In a `CAUSAL` relation, the `Reason` provides a reason, explanation or justification for the `Result` to come about or occur, but not in a conditional relation. (cf. ISO SemAF CAUSE, Bunt & Prasad 2016; Webber et al. 2019a, p.19)
 - subset of PDTB CONTINGENCY

 ##### Causal.reason (`Reason`)